SharePoint: Service applications

 Service applications provide granular pieces of SharePoint functionality to other web and service applications in the farm.
 Examples of service applications include the User Profile Sync service, and the Search Indexing service.
 A service application can be turned off, exist on one server, or be load-balanced across many servers in a farm.
 Service Applications are designed to have independent functionality and independent security scopes.

 Site collections

 A site collection is a hierarchical group of 'SharePoint Sites'.
 Each web application must have at least one site collection.
-Site collections share common properties (detailed here), common subscriptions to service applications, and can be configured with unique host names.
+Site collections share common properties, common subscriptions to service applications, and can be configured with unique host names.
 A site collection may have a distinct content databases, or may share a content database with other site collections in the same web application.

 History

 Origins

 SharePoint evolved from projects codenamed "Office Server" and "Tahoe" during the Office XP development cycle.

 "Office Server" evolved out of the FrontPage and Office Server Extensions and "Team Pages".
 It targeted simple, bottom-up collaboration.

 "Tahoe", built on shared technology with Exchange and the "Digital Dashboard", targeted top-down portals, search and document management.
 The searching and indexing capabilities of SharePoint came from the "Tahoe" feature set.
 The search and indexing features were a combination of the index and crawling features from the Microsoft Site Server family of products and from the query language of Microsoft Index Server.